Skatteetaten/mokey/README.md

  ## Setup

- In order to use this project you must set repositories in your `~/.gradle/init.gradle` file
+ In order to use this project you must set repositories in your `~/.gradle/init.gradle` file.

      allprojects {
          ext.repos= {